phouse512/blog/_posts/2017-12-06-version-control-with-flyway.markdown

 One of the first confusing things that tripped us up was figuring out how to structure our repository.
 When you download flyway for the first time, it comes with many directories: some for config files, jars, sql and more.
-This is what the structure of our repository looks like:
+This is what the structure of our repository looks like.
+I'll briefly go over what each section is responsible for below.

 ```
 .circleci/  # holds our circleci build configurations